 3) Buy footwear made of natural materials e.g. leather, cotton etc. as these materials breathe and mould to your foot.
 Man-made materials e.g. plastic; make feet perspire and return to their original shape – this can cause fungal infections and abrasions.
-Some materials have been treated with chemicals to allow them to breathe i.e. Goretex and Sympatex, and these are often found in linings, leisurewear and clothing.
+Some shoes have extra features to allow them to allow air circulate while keeping water out e.g. Goretex/Sympatex lining in the shoes.

-4) Look after your shoes.
-Polish them and they will look better and last longer.
+4) Polish your shoes.
+They will look better and last longer.
 Protect nubuck with spray before wearing to keep clean and repel water.

 5) Diabetics should take extra special care of their feet and eyes; they can be problem areas.
 Shoes should always be comfortable and feet kept warm and dry.
 Make sure shoes and hosiery are secure – but not tight.

 6) Wedding, Christening, day at the races?
 Wear the right shoe for the right occasion!
 Ladies – think shoes before outfit for your special event – your shoes will stay on far longer than your hat and will be worn a lot more often than your outfit after the event.
 Comfortable feet will keep you smiling for the photographs – and a gorgeous dress ceases to look gorgeous once you remove your footwear.

 7) When does a child need their first pair of shoes?
 The simple answer is “when the child is walking most of the day and wants to walk outside”.
 At that time the child needs a pair of shoes to protect his or her feet.
 This can be between seven months and two years.
 Never push your child to walk if they are not ready, just because your friend’s